 There are two myths associated with the constellation Delphinus.
 In one, the dolphin constellation represents Poseidon’s messenger.
 When the sea god courted the nymph Amphitrite, one of the Nereids, she resisted his advances and took refuge among her sisters.
 Poseidon sent messengers to find her and bring her to him, among them a dolphin.
 The dolphin found the nymph, soothed her and brought her back to the god.
 The two were later married.
 Poseidon decided to honour the dolphin and placed his image among the stars.

-The constellation was also sometimes referred to as Job’s Coffin because of its long, box-like shape.
-Mostly, the name was restricted to the four bright stars in the constellation – Alpha, Beta, Gamma and Delta Delphini.
+The constellation Delphinus was also sometimes referred to as Job’s Coffin because of its long, box-like shape.
+Mostly, the name was restricted to the asterism formed by Alpha, Beta, Gamma and Delta Delphini.

-Alpha Delphini is the brightest star in the constellation.
-It has a combined apparent magnitude of 3.77.
-It is a multiple star, consisting of seven components: A and G, a physical pair, and B, C, D, E, and F, which are optical binaries.
-Alpha Delphini A and G are approximately 241 light years distant and belong to the spectral types A and B9V.
+Alpha Delphini is the second brightest star in the constellation.
+It has a combined apparent magnitude of 3.777 and lies at a distance of 254 light years from Earth.
+It is a multiple star consisting of a physical pair, designated Alpha Delphini A, and five fainter stars, designated Alpha Delphini B, C, D, E, and F, which are likely optical companions.

 γ Delphini (Gamma Delphini)

 Gamma Delphini is a binary star system composed of a white main sequence star of the spectral type F7V and an orange subgiant with the stellar classification K1IV.
 The system lies at a distance of 101 light years from Earth.
 The stars have apparent magnitudes of 5.14 and 4.27.

 The components are separated by 10.22 arcseconds and orbit each other with a period of 3,249 years.
 The primary component, Gamma1 Delphini, has a mass 1.57 times that of the Sun and a radius 2.21 times solar.
 With an effective temperature of 6,303 K, it is 6.9 times more luminous than the Sun.